diegobonilla98/ViT-Assembler/README.md

 Feel free to adapt and modify the code to apply to your own datasets and experimental setups.

 ## Future Work
-- **Improving Pre-training Efficiency**: Exploring larger datasets, improved architectures, or better optimization techniques to enhance the quality of learned representations.
-- **Extending to Different Modalities**: Applying the same jigsaw puzzle approach to other data types, such as video, audio, or multimodal data.
+Unfortunately, at this time, I lack the necessary tools to evaluate exhaustively this approach.
+There are very similar works but not the same, so this can be kinda interesting.
+Hopefuly in a future, I can come back to finish this.
+If some kind of research is started or inspired by this idea, just let me know how it goes!
+Hopefully my dirty dirty code can serve as something to start with.

 ### Contributions
 Contributions are welcome.
-Please open an issue or submit a pull request if you have any suggestions for improvements or new features to add.
+Please open an issue or submit a pull request if you have any suggestions for improvements.